Voyent/voyent.notify.js/README.md

 <a name="getNewestNotification"></a>
 ##### getNewestNotification()
-Returns the newest notification that is currently in the queue or null if the queue is empty.
+Returns the newest notification by date that is currently in the queue or null if the queue is empty.
 **Returns:** Object - The notification.

 **Example**